shkyler/gmit-pfda-trials/README.md

 ## Week 08
 Watched the videos on bias.
 There was no new coding techniques so I didnt create a note book for myself

+## Week 09
+Watched the videos on sqlite.
+I worked through the examples for both modules using the sqlite_test.ipynb note book